bo3b/3Dmigoto/Witcher3/README.md

 [2]: http://nvidia.custhelp.com/app/answers/detail/a_id/2625/kw/Profile

+    2. In the "C:\ProgramData\NVIDIA Corporation\Drs" folder delete the
+       nvdrssel.bin file (It will get automatically generated on profile import).

-    2. In Geforce 3D Profile Manager, choose "Export SLI Profiles" and save the NVIDIA Profiles.txt somewhere.
+    3. In Geforce 3D Profile Manager, choose "Export SLI Profiles" and save the NVIDIA Profiles.txt somewhere.

-    3. Open NVIDIA Profiles.txt in notepad and search for "Witcher 3".
+    4. Open NVIDIA Profiles.txt in notepad (other editors may corrupt the file's non-standard encoding) and search for "Witcher 3".
 Remove the existing profile and replace it with this one:

             Profile "The Witcher 3"
                 ShowOn GeForce